 Tapping into the student’s sensory learning pathways is an essential part of every lesson.
 It is one of the hallmarks of the Orton-Gillingham method.
 Good phonics instruction should never be boring, rote, or dry.

-A good reading curriculum will consider the student’s experience and tap into motivation to drive student engagement and confidence.
+A good Science of Reading curriculum will consider the student’s experience and tap into motivation to drive student engagement and confidence.

 Many literacy programs have been developed to close the literacy achievement gap, and there is currently a multitude of programs being implemented in classrooms across the country.
 While many of these programs provide teachers with content deemed “effective,” it is essential to remember that students learn through effective instruction, not through programs.